City of Greenville would like your input!

 The Planning Division serves as the administrative and technical coordinator for land development and zoning requests throughout the city's 65-square-mile planning jurisdiction.
 The Planning Division provides administrative and technical support to:

-- Planning and Zoning Commission, Application Deadlines and Meeting Dates,
+- Planning and Zoning Commission, Application Deadlines and Meeting Dates (Note: New 6:00 PM Time),

 - Board of Adjustment, Application Deadlines and Meeting Dates